 What Goes Into A Successful Short Sale?

 A short sale is a complex process and requires patience, persistence and preparation – starting with your choice of real estate representation.
-In Bothell, more and more homeowners are depending on Vince Grant and his team for successful short sale outcomes.
+In Lynnwood, more and more homeowners are depending on Vince Grant and his team for successful short sale outcomes.

 Submitting your offer with the best chance of acceptance requires preparation of a complete short sale package including all the information your lender will require.
 Getting this right the first time absolutely critical and every lender has a slightly different short sale process.
 We have worked with many lenders and learned their various systems to help you successfully navigate this very complicated and detailed process.
-The Vince Grant short sale team closes several transactions each month, and we are confident we will be able to help you arrive at a beneficial solution.
+The Grant Team Properties short sale team closes several transactions each month, and we are confident we will be able to help you arrive at a beneficial solution.

 Preparing Your Package: